Insider Tips to Enjoy Bali Wet Season (Travel Guide 2025)

 3. Treat Yourself to a Spa Day

-4. Try a Craft Workshop
+4. Try a Craft or Art Workshop

 Try a pottery, batik, or silversmithing class and learn from local experts.
 It’s a fun way to explore Bali’s culture, and you get to bring home your own handmade souvenir.